- Home

 - Career Change Advice

-Relationships matter and the quality of our closest relationships can have a significant impact on how we feel about ourselves, how we choose to live our lives, and how we treat those around us.
-Relationship Counsellors offer couples a safe non-judgemental environment to communicate with one another and identify any underlying issues that may be causing them to argue or feel disconnected.
+Relationships are important, and the quality of our closest connections can greatly influence how we feel about ourselves, how we choose to live our lives, and how we treat those around us.

-While the aim of the counselling is usually to help couples get back on track, sometimes it can also bring about the end of a relationship if one or both people in a pairing discover that they would actually be better off apart.
+While the goal of counselling is often to help couples get back on track, it can also sometimes lead to the end of a relationship if one or both individuals discover they might be better off apart.

-Couples seek counselling to work through a number of different problems, such as:
+Couples seek counselling to work through various problems, such as…

 - Communication issues